Bankruptcy – An Overview

 The bankruptcy filing creates an entity known as the debtor’s estate that owns all of the debtor’s non-exempt property, including both legal and equitable interests.
 The trustee administers the estate to dispose of all non-exempt property and distribute proceeds to unsecured creditors.
 Property exempt from the bankruptcy estate is protected under either federal or state law from the reach of unsecured creditors.
 It remains property of the debtor, subject to valid security interests and mortgages, and will not be sold as part of the debtor’s estate.
-Bankruptcy also does not affect the rights of secured parties (for example, banks that hold the debtor’s mortgage), and proceeds from properly secured collateral must be used to satisfy the obligations owed to the secured creditor before paying unsecured creditors.
+Bankruptcy also does not affect the rights of secured parties (for example, banks that hold the debtor’s mortgage), and any proceeds from properly secured collateral must be used to satisfy the obligations owed to the secured creditor before paying unsecured creditors.
 If estate property is of little value to the estate or the property is a burden for the estate, the trustee may abandon such property by removing it from the estate.
 Once the permissible estate assets have been liquidated, distribution is made in accordance with the priorities in the Bankruptcy Code.

 Chapter 7 entitles the individual debtor to a discharge of certain debts.
 Entities may not have debt discharged, but they may be dissolved.
 The discharge is a release of personal liability for the debtor and is the mechanism that provides the “fresh start.”
 A creditor whose claim has been discharged may no longer continue collection activities on that debt.
 Public policy demands that certain debts not be eligible for discharge.
 Such debts include alimony, student loans, taxes, and claims arising from the use of a motor vehicle while impaired.
 In addition, some debtors are not eligible for discharge due to their actions, such as fraud, refusal to obey court orders, concealment of assets or records, and prior bankruptcy filings within a certain time period.
 The court may revoke a discharge upon request of the trustee or a creditor if it was obtained by fraud or the debtor acquired estate property and failed to report it.